 I'm not exactly sure where ... or when ... the particular glass of this poem caught my attention.

 It was a cheap green drinking glass ...
-I'm sure of that ... but it wasn't a recent observation, because the trains don't run past where I live now.
+I'm sure of that ... but it wasn't a recent observation, because the trains don't run past the house where I live.
 So it had to have been in the past ... perhaps the distant past.

 But I do remember how that glass caught the light, and I can still see those few remaining droplets dancing.